codecrafters-io/grep-tester/docs/grep-breakdown.md

 - Each directory maintains its own relative path context
 - When the same file is accessible through multiple paths, it may be processed multiple times and appear multiple times in the output
-- GNU Grep doesn't guarantee the sorting order of the output, it processes the files in the order the underlying filesystem returns them.
-For your `grep`, you can print the matching lines to stdout in any order you want.
-We won't test for the order.
+- GNU grep doesn't guarantee the sorting order of output; it processes files in filesystem order.
+Your `grep` can output matching lines in any order

 ---